 Do you have the discipline to be free?

-As today’s full moon in Sagittarius cozy ups to Saturn’s sphere of influence, the above question comes to mind.
-It’s a paraphrased version of a question Gabrielle Roth (the creator of 5 Rhythms and one mother of a dance floor shaman) asked once upon a time.
+This is a paraphrased version of a question Gabrielle Roth (the creator of 5 Rhythms) asked once upon a time.

-As I apply this question to the world of love and relationships one bitch of a truth rises up-- in order to be free in the dance of intimacy, we need discipline to be present to our vulnerability.
+As I apply this question to the world of love and relationships one bitch of a truth arises-- in order to be free in the dance of intimacy, we need discipline to be present to our vulnerability.

 Without the capacity to be present to vulnerability we get stuck.
 Stuck in roles... stuck in strategies… stuck in hiding… stuck in drama… stuck in inauthenticity... stuck in settling for less... stuck in isolation.
 Stuck.
 That doesn’t sound like freedom to me.

 Avoiding vulnerability is totally understandable, utterly human and so worthy of compassion.
-I am not above going there often.
+I’m certainly not above going there often.
 And yet, sadly, that move does nothing to bring us any closer to our freedom.

 There are so many intimate and juicy realties that remain inaccessible to us when we indulge our attachment to avoiding vulnerability.